Manaslu Circuit Trek - 12 Days

 Drive from Kathmandu to Machhakhola

 Start with breakfast at 7:00 AM in your Kathmandu hotel and get ready for the drive ahead.
-If you’re taking a private vehicle, you’ll have a more relaxed start.
+If you take a private vehicle, you’ll have a more relaxed start.
 Leave Kathmandu as you begin on the scenic Prithvi Highway, passing through Naubise and Malekhu before arriving in Dhading Besi, where the road becomes slightly rougher.

 About Machha Khola and Teahouses

 Machha is a lively village located on the banks of the Budhi Gandaki River.
-It’s the first night’s stop during Manaslu Circuit Trekking.
-The village has approximately 150 houses, and most of the villagers are of the Gurung community, who are very warm and welcoming.
-The view from this village is a beautiful sight as you can see hills covered with lush-green vegetation, terraced fields and rivers flowing alongside.
+It’s the first night’s stop during the Manaslu Circuit Trek.
+The town has approximately 150 houses, and most of the villagers are of the Gurung community, who are very warm and welcoming.
+The view from this village is a beautiful sight, as you can see hills covered with lush green vegetation, terraced fields, and rivers flowing alongside.

 Max.
 Altitude: 930mMeals: Breakfast-Lunch-DinnerAccommodation: Teahouses